LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ### Will I still get 203 errors?

 Both the `dev` and `next-dev` branches use a new connect-on-demand method that appears to reduce the frequency of 203 faults for Atlas DASH pod.
-In addition, not 203 faults have been observed to date by any of the Omnipod 5 testers.
+In addition, no 203 faults have been observed to date by any of the Omnipod 5 testers.

 ## Which Pods work with the *Loop* app?